What SEOs Need to Know About Core Web Vitals & Performance Testing}

 As users, we all know what a good page load experience feels like.
 Perhaps more pertinently, we all know what a bad experience feels like too.
 But 'a good experience' is hard to measure in a repeatable and consistent manner.

-It is this problem that Google have tried to solve with the Web Vitals initiative.
+It is this problem that Google has tried to solve with the Web Vitals initiative.
 Web Vitals are a set of metrics developed by Google to help measure the quality of user experience.
 There are more Web Vitals metrics other than the 'Core' ones listed below, and we'll explore them in further depth later on.

 What are Core Web Vitals?